Ōtorohanga Ora – Contestable Fund

 At the end of each period the Komiti/ Committee will review, assess, and grant funding to eligible community initiatives, that align with the criteria and objectives that support indigenous excellence.
 These Meeting will be held 4-6 weeks at the end of each period.

-Applications will be considered by Council’s Ōtorohanga Ora Grants Komiti, with the deliberation meeting to assess and allocate funding being held in the Council Chambers, 17 Maniapoto Street, 4-6 weeks at the end of each period.
+Applications will be considered by Council’s Ōtorohanga Ora Grants Komiti, with the deliberation meeting to assess and allocate funding being held monthly in the Council Office, 17 Maniapoto Street.
 All applicants will be informed of the results the following week.
 Remember this is a rolling fund- if you miss a period, just apply for the next one.

 If you are successful – fantastic!
 As an agreement for receiving funds, you must fill in a Grant Accountability Form.
 This tells us all about your project and how it went.
 It’s a good idea to get it done as soon as you finish.